mkogan1/ceph/README.md

 ---
 ### Business Value
-This project is intended to be used by the existing Ceph community, which consists of start up companies, research institutes, and large entities such as those that already have used the storage system.
+The result and effort of this project was to begin the porting phase of D4N to Ceph which would in turn be used by the existing Ceph community, which consists of start up companies, research institutes, and large entities such as those that already have used the storage system.
 Examples of previous users are the University of Kentucky, The Minnesota Supercomputing Institute, and the United States Airforce.
+As noted in the beginning, Ceph is one of the most popular distributed storage systems.

-Users will access Ceph through the client portion of the program and benefit from the caching upgrades of D4N through accessing metadata functions and file I/O.
+Users would access Ceph through the client portion of the program and benefit from the caching upgrades of D4N through accessing metadata functions and file I/O.

 The current cloud computing trend is an increase in the use of cache storage.
 Implementation of D4N will allow for larger caches that place less pressure on oversubscribed cloud networks.
 Furthermore, D4N is intended to improve the positioning of data in caches closer to the physical access point, saving on network bandwidth.
 For a program such as Ceph that is designed to scale nearly infinitely, it is key that the growing distance between clients and servers is addressed.